The Dreaming: Aboriginal beliefs and culture

 Dreaming existed before the life of the individual begins, and continues to exist when the life of the individual ends.
 Both before and after life, it is believed that this spirit-child exists in the Dreaming and is only initiated into life by being born through a mother.
 The spirit of the child is culturally understood to enter the developing fetus during the fifth month of pregnancy.
 When the mother felt the child move in the womb for the first time, it was thought that this was the work of the spirit of the land in which the mother then stood.
 Upon birth, the child is considered to be a special custodian of that part of their country and is taught the stories and songlines of that place.
 As Wolf (1994: p.
 14) states: "A 'black fella' may regard his totem or the place from which his spirit came as his Dreaming.
 He may also regard tribal law as his Dreaming."

 In the Wangga genre, the songs and dances express themes related to death and regeneration.
 They are performed publicly with the singer composing from their daily lives or while Dreaming of a nyuidj (dead spirit).

 Dreaming stories vary throughout Australia, with variations on the same theme.
 The meaning and significance of particular places and creatures is wedded to their origin in The Dreaming, and certain places have a particular potency or Dreaming.
 For example, the story of how the sun was made is different in New South Wales and in Western Australia.
 Stories cover many themes and topics, as there are stories about creation of sacred places, land, people, animals and plants, law and custom.
 In Perth, the Noongar believe that the Darling Scarp is the body of the Wagyl – a serpent being that meandered over the land creating rivers, waterways and lakes and who created the Swan River.
-In another example, the Gagudju people of Arnhemland, for which Kakadu National Park is named, believe that the sandstone escarpment that dominates the park's landscape was created in the Dreamtime when Ginga (the crocodile-man) was badly burned during a ceremony and jumped into the water to save himself.
+In another example, the Gaagudju people of Arnhemland, for whom Kakadu National Park is named, believe that the sandstone escarpment that dominates the park's landscape was created in the Dreamtime when Ginga (the crocodile-man) was badly burned during a ceremony and jumped into the water to save himself.